SEED-platform/seed-website/docs/user_doc_data_import.md

 ??? note "**Option 2: Import ENERGY STAR Portfolio Manager Building Data**"

-    It is possible to log directly into an ENERGY START Portfolio Manager account and specify the Custom Report Template to import.
+    It is possible to log directly into an ENERGY STAR Portfolio Manager account and specify the Custom Report Template to import.
 With this option, SEED will automatically regenerate the Custom Report Template in the ENERGY STAR Portfolio Manager account, and then download the data to SEED.

     -   Make sure to select the correct Cycle
     -   Click the "Import Portfolio Manager Data" from the Import screen